 Our number one priority is to finalise our book and publish it.
-It’s been finished for a while, we only need to update it to make it more useful.
+It has been finished for a while, we just need to update it to make the content even more useful.
 We learnt so much during our first year of blogging and we have plenty of new ideas.

-The book talks about the travel basics that we learnt during over 10 years of working at the airport (Petr) and as a travel agent (Kat).
-We added many tips from our own travels, after visiting almost 50 countries we have a lot to say.
-The book is designed mainly for people who are new to travel but even long-time travellers may have never thought of some of the things included.
+The book talks about the travel basics that we learnt during over 10 years of working at an airport (Petr) and as a travel agent (Kat).
+We added many tips from our own travels – and after visiting almost 50 countries we have a lot to say!
+The book is designed mainly for people who are new to travel but even long-time travellers may have never thought of some of the items included.